-The court said that these terms tended to exacerbate each other, increasing the overall imbalance between the parties and risk of detriment to JJ Richards' customers.
+The court said that these terms tended to exacerbate each other, increasing the overall imbalance between the parties and the risk of detriment to JJ Richards' customers.

-JJ Richards consented to court orders restraining it from relying on the unfair terms in existing small business contracts and from using the terms in future contracts with small businesses
+JJ Richards consented to court orders restraining it from relying on the Unfair Contract Terms in existing small business contracts and from using those terms in future contracts with small businesses.